About Pigeon

 Business & Licensing Records

-The Pigeon Chamber of Commerce, located at 456 Oak St., Pigeon, MI 48755, maintains records related to local businesses, including licensing information, zoning permits, and economic development initiatives.
-Individuals and companies interested in operating in Pigeon can access these records to understand the regulatory environment and explore opportunities for growth and investment.
-Additionally, the Huron County Economic Development Corporation, based in Bad Axe, MI, provides resources and data related to the broader economic landscape of the region.
+The Pigeon Chamber of Commerce, Pigeon, MI 48755, maintains records related to local businesses, including licensing information, zoning permits, and economic development initiatives.
+Those interested in operating a business in the village can access these records to understand the regulatory environment and explore opportunities for growth and investment.
+For a broader perspective on the region's economy, the Huron County Economic Development Corporation in Bad Axe provides resources and data covering the entire county.

 Elections & Voter Records